-Applicants must have a PhD in ecology and/or evolution or a related area of study, and field- specific qualifications as set by the faculty advisor(s).
+Required Qualifications: Applicants must have a PhD in ecology and/or evolution or a related area of study, and field- specific qualifications as set by the faculty advisor(s).

-faculty advisor (or co-advisors); full-time faculty members at the St. George (downtown) campus of the University of Toronto are eligible to serve as advisors (see the table at the bottom of this page for a list of potential supervisors).
-Once agreement from a faculty advisor(s) has been obtained, applicants must submit a cover letter clearly indicating the proposed faculty advisor(s) and the date that they will be available to begin the position, a curriculum vitae,copies of 2 publications, and a short (1-3 pages) description of past research accomplishments and future research plans.
+Applicants must submit a cover letter indicating the date that they will be available to begin the position, a curriculum vitae,copies of 2 publications, and a short (1-3 pages) description of past research accomplishments and future research plans.
 Applicants should include names and e-mail addresses for two potential referees.
-All application materials must be submitted as PDF(s) in a single email to: Elizabeth Rentzelos at firstname.lastname@example.org by the closing date.
+All application materials must be submitted as a PDF(s) in a single email to: JennEnglish, EEB Payroll Officer at firstname.lastname@example.org by the closing date.

-Term: 12 months; renewable for another 12 months subject to performance/suitable research progress
+Term: 12 months; renewable for another 12 months subject to suitable research progress.